sarvex/libcudacxx/docs/extended_api/memory_model.md

 - Each GPU thread is related to each other GPU thread in the same CUDA device by the *device* thread scope: `thread_scope_device`.
 - Each GPU thread is related to each other GPU thread in the same CUDA thread block by the *block* thread scope: `thread_scope_block`.
 - Each thread is related to itself by the `thread` thread scope: `thread_scope_thread`.
+- Asynchronous threads are related to the thread requesting the asynchronous operations via all scope relationships.

 ## Synchronization primitives